-We saw in Section 6.9 that the stability order of alkyl carbocations is $3^{\circ} > 2^{\circ} > 1^{\circ} > -CH_3$ .
-To this list we must also add the resonance-stabilized allyl and benzyl cations.
-Just as allylic radicals are unusually stable because the unpaired electron can be delocalized over an extended $\pi$ orbital system (Section 10.5), so allylic and benzylic carbocations are unusually stable.
+Test your knowledge of Key Ideas by answering end-ofchapter exercises marked with A. the unpaired electron can be delocalized over an extended $\pi$ orbital system (Section 10.4), so allylic and benzylic carbocations are unusually stable.
 (The word benzylic means "next to an aromatic ring.")
 As Figure 11.12 indicates, an allylic cation has two resonance forms.
 In one form the double bond is on the "left"; in the other form it's on the "right."
-A benzylic cation has five resonance forms, all of which make substantial contributions to the overall resonance hybrid.
+A benzylic cation has five resonance forms, all of which contribute to the overall resonance hybrid.

-Figure 11.12 Resonance forms of the allyl and benzyl carbocations.
-Electrostatic potential maps show that the positive charge (blue) is delocalized over the $\pi$ system in both.
+Figure 11.12 Resonance forms of allylic and benzylic carbocations.
+The positive charge is delocalized over the $\pi$ system in both.
 Electron-poor atoms are indicated by blue arrows.